 Read More – Journey in the footsteps of Hanuman

-Jungle beach near Galle Fort is one of those small hidden beaches next to a hill in a jungle.
+Jungle beach nearby is one of those small hidden beaches next to a hill in a jungle.
 It is a tiny beach surrounded by rocks.
 However, it is a buzzing beach with many people lounging around.

 You need to go down about 200-300 meters to reach the Jungle beach.
 Half of the way is unpaved and second half has stairs leading to the beach.
 There are monkeys waiting for you to offer them some food.
 Jungle beach is not really a secret beach as guidebooks would tell you.
 However, it is tucked away in the corner and you have to make some effort to reach it.
 There are basic shacks and beach beds.